I-10 fire has closed a vital part of a Los Angeles freeway indefinitely, officials warn

 “Please know that we’re determining the best course of action for getting this bridge back open as quickly and as safely as possible,” Omishakin said.

+Ertugrul Taciroglu, chair of the civil and environmental engineering department at the University of California Los Angeles, said “the unique challenge for these kinds of urban bridges is real estate is really expensive and hard to come by.”

+“Every piece of land is being utilized, so I can see the pressure or the incentives for making use of these spaces under these highways,” he said.

-Gov. Gavin Newsom declared a state of emergency Saturday afternoon and directed the state Department of Transportation to request assistance from the federal government.
+Gov. Gavin Newsom declared a state of emergency Saturday afternoon and directed the state Department of Transportation to request federal assistance.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.